hsfl/cosmos/cross_compile_pi0.md

 # Cross Compile for Raspberry PI 0
 Raspberry PI cross compiler using GCC8 and GCC9 for Raspbian Buster.

-check to see what is your RPI0 OS release.
-Login to your pi via ssh and
+To check what is your RPI0 OS release, login to your pi via ssh and enter:
 ```
 cat /etc/os-release
 ```

-To see the currently available Raspbian oficial releases go to https://www.raspberrypi.com/software/operating-systems/.
+[Click here to see the currently available Raspbian oficial releases]( https://www.raspberrypi.com/software/operating-systems/).
 To see past releases go to [this wiki page](https://en.wikipedia.org/wiki/Raspberry_Pi_OS)

 ## Install the RPI zero toolchain on Docker
-Make sure to install the Docker image as described here: https://github.com/hsfl/cosmos Start the Docker container and enter the terminal.
+Make sure to install the Docker image as described here: https://github.com/hsfl/cosmos.
+Start the Docker container and enter the terminal.
 ```
 docker run -t -d --name cosmos cosmos